Random tangled currents for $\varphi^4$: translation invariant Gibbs measures and continuity of the phase transition: Infinite volume measures

-Combining \eqref{eq:T_n<L_n}, \eqref{eq:bound on T_n} and \eqref{eq:bound on L_n}, we obtain \begin{equs} c(N)\leq c_0|B_m|\frac{|\partial B_n|}{|B_n|} + c_m. \end{equs} Letting $n\to\infty$ and then $m\to\infty$, we find that $c(N)\leq 0$, thus obtainning the desired contradiction. \end{proof} \begin{rem} As a byproduct of the above proof we also obtain that the infinite cluster (if it exists) in $(\n,\ct)$ has almost two ends almost surely.
+Letting $n\to\infty$ and then $m\to\infty$, we find that $c(N)\leq 0$, thus obtaining the desired contradiction. \end{proof} \begin{rem} As a by-product of the above proof we also obtain that the infinite cluster (if it exists) in $\mathcal{H}(\n_1,\n_2,\ct)$ has at most two ends almost surely.
 Indeed, if the infinite cluster has at least three ends, one can proceed as above to prove that coarse trifurcations happen with positive probability and then obtain a contradiction. \end{rem}